AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

 To incorporate SAST rules, we curate the CodeQL query suites\footnote{\url{https://github.com/github/codeql/}} into a structured and queryable document.
 We select CodeQL due to its permissive licensing and broad coverage of security-related issues.
 Each rule is represented as a JSON object containing rule identifier, a short \texttt{description}, and a high-level \texttt{pattern} summarizing what the rule detects.
-When available, we also record the mapped \texttt{cwe\_id} and \texttt{cwe\_name}, a \texttt{severity} label, \texttt{tags} (including CWE tags), structured \texttt{remediation} text, and paired \texttt{examples} showing vulnerable (\texttt{bad}) and secure (\texttt{good}) code.
-For instance, the rule \texttt{py/timing-attack-against-hash}, mapped to CWE-208: Observable Timing Discrepancy, includes examples contrasting insecure equality checks with constant-time comparisons using \texttt{hmac.compare\_digest}.
-By exposing these rule definitions in a machine-readable format, linking them to CWE identifiers, categories shared with the guideline, and taxonomy knowledge bases, we enable the detector subagent to 1) cross-check tentative findings against known rules, 2) reuse rule descriptions, and 3) fixes in natural-language review comments, while still exercising contextual judgment rather than blindly surfacing every static warning.
+When available, we record the mapped \texttt{cwe\_id} and \texttt{cwe\_name}, a \texttt{severity} label, \texttt{tags} (including CWE tags), structured \texttt{remediation} text, and paired \texttt{examples} showing vulnerable (\texttt{bad}) and secure (\texttt{good}) code.
+For instance, the rule \texttt{py/timing-attack-against-hash}, mapped to CWE-208: Observable Timing Discrepancy, includes examples contrasting insecure equality checks with constant-time comparisons using \texttt{hmac.compare\_digest}.~\footnote{The complete rule in JSON format is provided in the replication package.} By exposing these rule definitions in a machine-readable format, linking them to CWE identifiers, categories shared with the guideline, and taxonomy knowledge bases, we enable the detector subagent to (1) cross-check tentative findings against known rules, (2) reuse rule descriptions, and (3) generate natural-language review comments, while still exercising contextual judgment rather than blindly surfacing every static warning.

-\textbf{CWE (Common Weakness Enumeration) tree}, used by the \texttt{validator-subagent} only to reason about vulnerability types and relationships.
-The CWE tree provides a canonical vulnerability taxonomy that enables the validator subagent to reason about security findings at multiple levels of abstraction.
-Rather than treating detected issues as isolated code smells, the validator can situate each finding within a structured hierarchy of weaknesses (e.g., from high-level classes such as Improper Input Validation to concrete instances such as CWE-89: SQL Injection).
-This hierarchical reasoning allows the agent to verify whether a detected pattern truly corresponds to a recognized security weakness, reducing misclassification and over-reporting.
+\textbf{CWE (Common Weakness Enumeration) tree}, used by the validator-subagent to reason about vulnerability types and relationships.
+The CWE tree provides a canonical taxonomy that enables the validator subagent to reason about security findings at multiple levels of abstraction.
+Rather than treating detected issues as isolated code smells, the validator can situate each finding within a structured hierarchy of weaknesses (e.g., from high-level classes such as Improper Input Validation to concrete instances such as SQL Injection).
+This hierarchical reasoning allows the agent to check whether a detected pattern truly corresponds to a recognized security weakness, reducing misclassification and over-reporting.